Adam5Wu/Bless/README.md

 For each version managed, non-binary file, generate a change-annotated version of the content
 * Each original line now bares a tag on the left, if any change happened between a specific commit to the current
   * When tag = commit hash, this is essentially the git-blame feature.
+* Optionally, you may opt to customize the tag by adding an additional *key* along side with the commit hash.
+  *  All *keys* should have a common prefix, and put as the first word in the commit message
 * In addition, at the end of each file, a commit log is appended describing all and only commits that happened in this file
   *  The description includes commit hash, date, commiter name, and commit message, ordered in reverse date.
   *  This is essentially a git-log feature.
-* Optionally, you may opt to customize the tag by adding an additional index along side with the commit hash.
-  *  All indics should have a common prefix, and put as the first word in the commit message
   *  The order of commit log at the end of each file is also costomizable, following gnu sort semantics

 ### Screenshot